 Learn how to structure your pacing strategy, ready for your upcoming bike event

 Cycle events come in many guises, and yours may take anything from one to eight hours, possibly repeated over several days.
-However long you are riding and whatever your goals are, it is always good to plan ahead.
+However long you are riding, and whatever your goals are, it is always good to plan.
 A good pacing strategy will get you to the finish line just before you completely run out of gas.

 Gauging your intensity by RPE or 'feel' can be useful for non-competitive and competitive riders alike.
 It can be used as a stand-alone measure or alongside Power and/or Heart Rate.